 El Repetto Drive

 Alessandro “Alexander” Repetto (c.
-1823-1883) was a wealthy sheep farmer from Genoa, Italy who at one point owned 5,000 acres of land in the Montebello/Monterey Park region, including parts of the Lugo family’s Rancho San Antonio and the elusive Rancho la Merced, which had already slipped through multiple hands (Soto, Workman, Sánchez, etc.).
-Repetto was a character, weighing up to 335 pounds and known for his homemade miracle cures.
-Yet he is mostly remembered for an 1874 incident in which he was robbed by notorious bandit Tiburcio Vasquez and gang.
-Repetto was mistakenly declared dead by the press in 1882; when he died for real the following year, his good friend Harris Newmark executed his will and bought his ranch, which was marketed as the Montebello tract in 1900.
-Monterey Park’s El Repetto Drive was named in 1953.
+1823-1883) was a wealthy sheep farmer from Genoa, Italy who at one point owned 5,000 acres of land in the Montebello/Monterey Park region, including parts of the Lugo family’s Rancho San Antonio and the elusive Rancho La Merced, which had already slipped through multiple hands (Soto, Workman, Sánchez, etc.).
+Repetto was a character, tipping the scales at 335 pounds and known for his homemade miracle cures.
+Yet he is mostly remembered for an 1874 incident in which he was robbed by notorious bandit Tiburcio Vásquez and gang.
+Repetto was mistakenly declared dead by the press in 1882; when he died for real the following year, his good friend Harris Newmark – who called Repetto “a recluse somewhat on the misanthropic order” – executed his will and eventually bought his ranch, which became the Montebello tract in 1900.
+Montebello’s Repetto Avenue was named in 1927, Monterey Park’s El Repetto Drive in 1953.
 Not sure why they added the “El”.